-Nothing is more nutritious, fiber rich and water dense than raw fruits and veggies.
+Nothing is more nutritious, fiber-rich, and water-dense than raw fruits and veggies.
 If you are looking for a quick breakfast, add some fresh berries to yogurt or nut butter, or grab a punnet of fruits and an apple, and you’re out the door in no time.
-For lunch, cut up some fresh veggies and dip them in hummus, salsa, peanut butter or a dip of your choice.
-However, read the labels on store-bought dips, since they can be high in calories and full of hydrolyzed oils and sodium.
+For lunch, cut up some fresh veggies and dip them in hummus, salsa, peanut butter, or a dip of your choice.
+However, please read the labels on store-bought dips, since they can be high in calories and full of hydrolyzed oils and sodium.

 Dehydrate your food

 A dehydrator can cost anywhere from 30 to 100 dollars, but you can easily use your oven.
 Just turn it on to the lowest setting, line a cookie sheet with parchment paper, and throw slices of vegetables and potatoes to make an assortment of dried veggie chips.
 Make apple chips or fruit leather by puréeing fruit and dehydrating the liquid mixture.
 Do the same thing with chia seeds, flax seeds, and water to make healthy seed crackers.
 You can even make your own organic beef jerky!
 If you buy a cheaper dehydrator, there will only be one setting, so there’s no confusion.
 All you have to do is throw food into it and check on it every few hours until the food is fully dehydrated.

 Create freezer treats